-Phil Hale is a BSc Computing Science graduate and web developer.
-He's been writing Ruby since 2009, working on everything from rapid prototypes to large, high-traffic web applications.
+Phil Hale is a senior full-stack engineer with over seven years of commercial experience.
+He's been creating public web applications since 2009, working on everything from rapid prototypes to large, high-traffic web applications.

 On shelf: Confident Ruby, POODR, Code Complete.

 - Employer: City of Honolulu

 Continued development and maintenance of Honolulu Answers.
 Responsible for prioritizing feature requests and bugfixes.
 Required strong technical and project management skills.
 Led the technical handover from Code for America to the City of Honolulu.